All Episodes

 We need more of these.

-Mark Penn, Obama needs this like Clinton had the Oklahoma City bombing to reconnect with the American people.
+Mark Penn, Obama needs this, like Clinton had the Oklahoma City bombing, to reconnect with the American people.

 The interrogation, well, not all transformational moments entail violence.

-Have you no sense of decency, sir at long last, resonated throughout a country that was just then discovering the nascent, nascent power of television.
+The interrogation of McCarthy by Joseph Welch, an Army warrior, have you no sense of decency, sir, at long last, resonated throughout a country that was just then discovering the nascent power of television.

 Years of ruinous disagreement over the threat of internal communism seemed to dissipate overnight.